- Suggestions for tree planting in Eastcombe (PDF)

-- The Stone Stile Project – a project with support from CPRE to identify as many stone stiles in Gloucestershire as possible and discover more of the history of each stile.
-Article For Parish Magazines And Other Publications Feb 2021
+- The Stone Stile Project – a project with support from Campaign for the Protection of Rural England (CPRE) to identify as many stone stiles in Gloucestershire as possible and discover more of the history of each stile.
+Article For Parish Magazines And Other Publications Feb 2021 (PDF)

 - Climate Action Network March 2021

-Radio Gloucestershire have launched Ourboretum on their morning breakfast show.
+Radio Gloucestershire has launched Ourboretum on their morning breakfast show.
 This is a campaign to plant 2020 new native tree seeds in Gloucestershitre this year.
 For more details see their website.

-Bisley with Lypiatt Parish Council are planting five large Lime trees to make a statement that they strongly support climate change actions that aid carbon storage and provide for future shade against the hot summer sun.
-All of our community are welcome to come along to the sports pitch for a Tree Planting Ceremony at 11.00am.
-The trees which should be 3 metres tall will be planted along the perimeter of the field opposite the mature limes, beech and oaks in the Pleasure Ground.
+In February, Bisley with Lypiatt Parish Council and the community planted five large Lime trees to make a statement that they strongly support climate change actions that aid carbon storage and provide for future shade against the hot summer sun.
+The 3m tall trees were planted along the perimeter of the field opposite the mature limes, beech and oaks in the Pleasure Ground.
 As they grow they will continue to extend the ‘avenue’ that we all enjoy as we enter Eastcombe from Old Neighbourhood.